juancarlosjr97/react-firebase-playground/README.md

 npm install firebase
 ```

 Copy the SDK configuration and paste it on a new file at `src/utils/firebase.js` using this template.
+Then save the changes in Visual Studio.

 ```javascritp
 import { getFirestore } from "firebase/firestore";